jlgerber/jlgerber.github.io/pages/editors/vi/intro.md

 `:%s/old/new/g` | replace all occurences of `old` with `new` in file `"%s/old/new/gc` | replace all occurences of `old` with `new` in file but prompt for each replacement

+## Executing a command
+type `:!` plus the command to execute a command in a shell and return the results in a separate buffer.

+## Saving a buffer to a file
+Type `:w FILENAME` to save the buffer as FILENAME.